Robust Graph Contrastive Learning with Information Restoration: Experiments

-To validate the quality of the node embeddings effectively, we utilize semi-supervised node classification and unsupervised graph clustering as downstream tasks.
-For node classification, we train a multi-class logistic regression model with Adam optimizer~\cite{Adam} and randomly split the node labels into three groups: training, validation and testing set with the ratio as $10\%$, $10\%$ and $80\%$.
-For graph clustering, the K-means clustering~\cite{KMeans} algorithm is run based on the pre-trained node embeddings derived from GCL models and we report the normalized mutual information (NMI) to quantify the robustness of the graph clustering performances.
-A two-layered GNN encoder is deployed for all the GCL models.
-The embedding dimension of the first layer is $128$ for all the datasets and the embedding dimension of the second layer is $32$ for Cora, CiteSeer and Cora-ML and $128$ for Photo, Computers and WikiCS.
-We train the GNN encoder parameters $\theta$ via Adam optimizer with the learning rate equal to $0.0005$ and the training epochs equal to $1000$.
+We use six popular benchmark graph datasets: Cora, CiteSeer, Cora-ML, Photo, Computers and WikiCS~\cite{CitationNetwork, WikiCS, Amazon} for evaluation.
+To validate the quality of the node embeddings generated by GCL effectively, we train a multi-class logistic regression model with Adam optimizer~\cite{Adam} and randomly split the node labels into three groups: training, validation and testing set with the ratio as $10\%$, $10\%$ and $80\%$.
 We run all the models $10$ times with different seeds and report the mean value for a fair comparison.
-The hyperparameter $\eta$ based on $\mathcal{L}_{pnc}^{*}$ in Eqn.~\ref{eqn-pseudo-normalized-cut} without querying the node labels.
-All the models are executed on an Intel 10C20T Core i9-10850K CPU with GIGABYTE RTX3090 24GB GPU.
+The vital hyperparameter $\eta$ is tuned based on the unsupervised tuning strategy without querying the node labels.